deargle/deargle.github.io/_security_assignments/lab_hashing_and_symmetric_encryption.md

 **Questions:**

-1. Examine the frequency table in the Frequency Test component (drag the component until the frequency chart is visible.
+1. Examine the frequency table in the Frequency Test component.
 What are the four most frequent characters, in descending order?
-Examine the frequency table chart at http://en.wikipedia.org/wiki/Frequency_analysis.
+Examine the frequency table chart at [http://en.wikipedia.org/wiki/Frequency_analysis](http://en.wikipedia.org/wiki/Frequency_analysis).
 What does this suggest the four letters identified correspond to?

 	**Answer:**

 2. Do the same analysis, but for character pairs (bigrams) or trigrams.
 You can either open up a new Frequency Test or hit the Stop button and modify the test you’re currently running.
 Under the settings tab of the Frequency Test box, you can change the length of n-grams.
 Hit Play and then view the Presentation tab for a graphical view of your results.
-What are the three most frequent N-grams in your analysis?
-Examine the frequency table chart at http://en.wikipedia.org/wiki/Bigram or http://en.wikipedia.org/wiki/Trigram.
-What does this suggest the three N-grams identified correspond to?
+What are the three most frequent N-grams of length 2 in your analysis?
+Examine the frequency table chart at [http://en.wikipedia.org/wiki/Bigram](http://en.wikipedia.org/wiki/Bigram).
+What does this suggest the three 2-length N-grams identified correspond to?
+Also examine N-grams of length 3, and report the likely plaintext identities of the four 3-length N-grams reported (use [http://en.wikipedia.org/wiki/Trigram](http://en.wikipedia.org/wiki/Trigram)).

     ![image_1](../images/lab_2/lab_2_1.png)

-    **Answer:**
+    **Answer: (for both 2-length and 3-length N-grams)**

-3. Given the above information, what is the key (the number of characters shifted)?
+3. Assume that a simple cipher that shifts all characters by a fixed number was used to create the cipertext.
+Given the above information, what is the key (the number of characters shifted)?
 Don’t be proud; you can use your fingers to count.

     **Answer:**

 4. What is the plaintext?
 (Hint: Which cipher shifts all the characters by a fixed number?
-It’s listed as one of the Classic Ciphers in this tool.)
+It’s listed as one of the Classic Ciphers in this tool, so you can use this tool to perform the decryption.)

 	**Answer:**

 ## One-time Pad

 Using Cryptool2, decrypt the following ciphertext using the following one-time pads.
-**Note:** You’ll need to use the XOR function under “Classic Ciphers” to do the encryption.
+**Note:** Click "New" > "Workspace" to get started.
+You’ll need to use the XOR function under “Classic Ciphers” to do the encryption.
 You’ll also need to use the “String Decoder” to decode the string as hexadecimal before passing the stream to the XOR function (see screenshot below).
-I like to use the Tools tab to drag components into my project.
+I like to use the Tools tab on the bottom-left and its search bar to drag components such as XOR and "String Decoder" into my project.

+Use the screenshot below to see how to connect the components.
+Put the ciphertext into one text input box and the one-time pads in the other text input box, one at a time.
+Click-and-drag the component arrow connectors over to an appropriate connector arrow on the next component (it may not be the same one as shown in the screenshot -- the CrypTool tooltip guides will help you).

 ![image_1](../images/lab_2/lab_2_2.png)